bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

 #### FIRST_VALUE
 -   `FIRST_VALUE(COLUMN_EXPRESSION)`

-    Select the first value in the window or `NULL` if the window is empty.
+    Select the first value in the window.

 #### LAST_VALUE
 -   `LAST_VALUE(COLUMN_EXPRESSION)`

-    Select the last value in the window or `NULL` if the window is empty.
+    Select the last value in the window.

 #### NTH_VALUE
 -   `NTH_VALUE(COLUMN_EXPRESSION, N)`

-    Select the Nth value in the window (1-indexed) or `NULL` if the window is empty.
+    Select the Nth value in the window (1-indexed).
 If N is greater or than the window size, this returns `NULL`.

 #### ANY_VALUE
 -   `ANY_VALUE(COLUMN_EXPRESSION)`

-    Select an arbitrary value in the window or `NULL` if the window is empty.
+    Select an arbitrary value in the window.
 Note: currently BodoSQL always selects the first value, but this is subject to change at any time.

 #### NTILE